agordeev/Dockerfiles/README.md

 * Swift version: 4.0.2
 * Image base on: `ubuntu:16.10 ► vapor`
 * Instruction to build: `./build --image=vapor-postgresql`
-* Project generate with: `vapor new ItWorks-PostgreSQL --template=api`
+* Project generate with: `vapor new ItWorks-PostgreSQL --api`
 * Description: Install PostgreSQL on the container, pre-create `vapor` database and `vapor` user (without password)

 On your Mac open `Terminal` and enter the following command.
 You will launch the container and map `/Volumes/Sources/vapor-mysql/projects` to `/vapor` on the container: